savikko/pinnikey/README.md

 This is Pinnikey.
 Skydiving management system built with Meteor.

-Test version runs at http://app.pinnikey.com
+Beta version runs at http://beta.pinnikey.com
-Android .apk can be found from public/apk (app.pinnikey.com/Pinnikey_signed.apk)
+Android .apk can be found from public/apk (beta.pinnikey.com/Pinnikey_signed.apk)

 Components: